camptocamp/build-debian-cloud/plugins/README.md

 In this folder you will find plugins made for the bootstrapper.
 You can run them via the ``--plugin`` option when bootstrapping:
 ```
-./ec2debian-build-ami --plugin plugins/no-ec2-run-user-data
+./ec2debian-build-ami --plugin plugins/ec2-run-user-data
 ```

-* ``no-ec2-run-user-data``
+* ``ec2-run-user-data``
-  Replicates the old ``-no-run-user-data`` option.
-This removes the ``ec-run-user-data`` script from the init scripts to be bootstrapped.
+  This adds the ``ec2-run-user-data`` script to the init scripts.
+Anything in the userdata field will be executed by this script.
 * ``standard-packages``
   Adds some common packages to the AMI.
 * ``unattended-upgrades``